dadi/cli/README.md

 ## Usage

-Commands always start with `dadi &lt;product&gt; &lt;command&gt;`, taking different parameters and flags depending on the operation.
-The command `dadi help` shows a list of all the available commands for the various products, whilst `dadi help &lt;product&gt;` and `dadi help &lt;product&gt; &lt;command&gt;` provides detailed information about a product and a command, respectively.
+Commands always start with `dadi <product> <command>`, taking different parameters and flags depending on the operation.
+The command `dadi help` shows a list of all the available commands for the various products, whilst `dadi help <product>` and `dadi help <product> <command>` provides detailed information about a product and a command, respectively.